mace015/MaceVC/README.md

 * 0.6

-Added a custom mail class (build on top of phpmailer) to easily send mails!
+Added a build-in mail class (build on top of phpmailer) to easily send mails!
 The `Mail::send` function accepts 3 parameters: `$view (path to a blade view)`, `$data (data passed into the blade view)`, `$callback (a callback for extended options)`.
 Inside the last parameter, `$callback`, you can set any option [PHPMailer](https://github.com/PHPMailer/PHPMailer) has to offer!
 ```php